geeofree/geeofree/src/blogs/ts-basics.md

 #### Arrays

-There are two syntaxes to define arrays in TypeScript:
+There are two syntaxes to define arrays of things in TypeScript:

 ```ts
 let fib: number[] = [1, 2, 3, 5, 8]